Obligations of States in respect of climate change

-Obligations of States in respect of climate change was brought before the International Court of Justice (ICJ), the principal judicial organ of the United Nations, following General Assembly resolution 77/276 adopted on March 29, 2023.
+Obligations of States in respect of climate change is an advisory opinion brought before the International Court of Justice (ICJ), the principal judicial organ of the United Nations, following General Assembly resolution 77/276 adopted on March 29, 2023.
 In that resolution the General Assembly requested the Court to issue an advisory opinion clarifying the legal obligations of States, under international law, to protect the climate system and other parts of the environment from anthropogenic greenhouse gas emissions.
-The request also sought clarification on the responsibilities of States whose actions or omissions have contributed to such emissions and caused harm to the climate and environment, particularly with respect to small island developing States.
+The request also sought clarification on the legal consequences under these obligations for States whose actions or omissions have contributed to such emissions and caused harm to the climate and environment, particularly with respect to small island developing States.

-In its opinion the Court acknowledged that climate change represents an "existential threat" requiring responses not only in legal terms but also in social, political, scientific, and ethical dimensions.
-It affirmed that States have both treaty-based and customary international law obligations to protect the climate system and the environment from human-induced greenhouse gas emissions.
+In its opinion, the Court acknowledged that climate change represents an "existential threat" requiring responses not only in legal terms but also in social, political, scientific, and ethical dimensions.
+It affirmed that States have both treaty-based and customary international law obligations to protect the climate system and the environment from anthropogenic greenhouse gas emissions.
 The Court held that a failure to meet these obligations constitutes an internationally wrongful act, triggering State responsibility.
 This responsibility may involve halting harmful conduct, providing assurances of non-repetition, and offering full reparation for the harm caused whether through restitution, compensation, or satisfaction provided there is clear and direct causation between the act and the damage.

 The Court's decision reflects a growing reliance on international law to confront the climate crisis, alongside similar proceedings at the International Tribunal for the Law of the Sea and the Inter-American Court of Human Rights.
-The I/A Court H.R. issued weeks prior an advisory opinion declaring that the planet is undergoing a climate emergency and that signatory States of the American Convention on Human Rights (Pact of San José) have international legal obligations to address it.
+The Inter-American Court of Human Rights issued weeks prior an advisory opinion declaring that the planet is undergoing a climate emergency and that signatory States of the American Convention on Human Rights (Pact of San José) have international legal obligations to address it.

 Public hearings on the ICJ's advisory opinion request were held from December 2 to 13, 2024, with participation from 96 States and 11 international organizations.
-During the written phase of the process, 91 submissions and 62 written comments were filed marking the highest level of participation in the history of the ICJ and its predecessor, the Permanent Court of International Justice.
+During the written phase of the process, 91 submissions and 62 written comments were filed, marking the highest level of participation in the history of the ICJ and its predecessor, the Permanent Court of International Justice.

 This marks the twenty-ninth time the ICJ has issued an advisory opinion.
-It is also the fifth time in the Court's nearly 80-year history that such a decision was adopted unanimously.
+It is also the fifth time in the Court's 80-year history that such a decision was adopted unanimously.

+The advisory opinion is not legally binding, but due to the scope, ambition and unanimity of the opinion and by acting as an authoritative interpretation of the relevant legal norms, legal scholars expect that the opinion is likely to used legal proceedings at the international and domestic levels.